Stiglitz on growing inequality and its consequences

 The entire financial system has gotten way too big and bloated around the world.
 It has ended up being based on increasingly exotic products rather then adding any real economic value to the real economy.

-I'm Rod Hill, a professor of economics at the University of New Brunswick and the co-author, with Tony Myatt, of "The Economics Anti-Textbook: A Critical Thinker's Guide to Microeconomics" (Zed Books, London & New York; Fernwood Books, Halifax & Winnipeg, 2010).
-The 2011 Indian edition was published by Books for Change (Bangalore).
-A Chinese translation has been published by Shiwenbooks, Beijing, and a Turkish translation appeared in 2017 published by Heretik Press, Ankara,.
-I will use this blog as a place to post discussion with readers of our book.
-We'll also use it to write further about economics textbooks and their content, as well as about new books coming out that critique textbook economics.
+I'm Rod Hill, a professor of economics at the University of New Brunswick and the co-author, with Tony Myatt, of "The Economics Anti-Textbook: A Critical Thinker's Guide to Microeconomics" (London: Zed Books, 2010) and The Microeconomics Anti-Textbook: A Critical Thinker's Guide, second edition (London: Bloomsbury, 2022).
+The first edition was translated into Chinese (Shiwenbooks, Beijing) and into Turkish (Heretik Press, Ankara, 2017.
+I will use this blog as a place to post discussion with readers of our books and related subjects

-Feel free to write to us at rodntony [AT] gmail.com.
+Feel free to get in touch: rodntony [AT] gmail.com.

 The entire financial system has gotten way too big and bloated around the world.
 It has ended up being based on increasingly exotic products rather then adding any real economic value to the real economy.